 So The Hubby and I have two cats.
 They are Sphynx cats, so not your average run of the mill cats.
 This leads to a lot of stares, rude comments or people thinking they are being funny.
-People have called them gremlins or used the “why is your cat inside out” joke.
+People have called them gremlins or used the “why is your cat inside out” joke from Friends.
 I have learned to shrug it off for the most part.
 But I would be lying if I said it didn’t bug me.
 But in any case, if you’re here then you want to know more and that makes me happy.
 I honestly believe the

 First a little history on the breed

 First, let’s begin with a little history on the Sphynx breed or as it is known scientifically, Felis catus.
 It originated in Toronto, Canada (amazing eh?) back in 1966 when a hairless kitten (named Prune) was born to a black and white domestic shorthair.
 Then in 1978, a cat breeder in Ontario found three hairless kittens on the street in her neighbourhood.
 There was yet another occurrence in Minnesota, where there was an occurrence of hairless kittens.
 These kittens were born to domestic shorthair barn cats.
 Two of these females, Epidermis (1975) and Dermis (1976) helped to lay the foundation of the breed.

 A question that comes up all the time is do sphynx cats have hair?
 The answer is both yes and no. Take our two for instance.
 Miss Kitty always has a velvety fuzz, that occasionally gets longer and then falls out again.
 On the other hand, Lion-o doesn’t have a lick of hair on him (other than his nose and ears) and never has.
 He is what is known as a “sticky-bald”.

 Can they get sunburnt?

 Yes, they can!
 The lack of fur means that